 - “Asks” and “Learnings” – Tautological miscasts of dubious etymology Millennial Mondays

 - And the winner of the Little League captioning contest is…

 - Employee Giving Campaign: Step Out and Stop Diabetes

 “Providing content that begs for interaction is what draws our readers out at Cigna and inspires other internal bloggers to follow suit,” adds Jayne.
 “When employees, regardless of band level, department or geography, see that they can interact with others on topics that provide real connection (not work-mandated collaboration), they’ll go out of their way to use internal social tools.”

 Key lesson: combining business content with social content engages employees.

-SEE THE BEST INTRANETS ON EARTH: Register for the Digital Workplace & Intranet Global Forum conference in New York City
+SEE THE BEST INTRANETS ON EARTH: Watch the video replays of the Digital Workplace & Intranet Global Forum conference.

 A part-time journalist, Toby Ward is long-time writer and speaker, and the founder of digital workplace and intranet consulting firm Prescient Digital Media.
 His annual intranet conference, the Digital Workplace & Intranet Global Forum is North America’s premier intranet conference for digital workplace best practices.